-In August 1977, Colonel Roberts was replaced as GAMBIT program director by Colonel came to the assignment from the he had also served in SAFSP program activities.
-By this time CAMBIT, with 48 vehicles flown, could certainly be characterized as a fully mature, successful program.
+In August 1977, Colonel Roberts was replaced as GAMBIT program director by Colonel Lester McChristian.
+McChristian came to the assignment from the 6593d Recovery Test Group in Hawaii; he had also served in SAFSP program activities.
+By this time GAMBIT, with 48 vehicles flown, could certainly be characterized as a fully mature, successful program.
 Thus, having realized most of the potential performance to be gained through system upgrading, the Program Office turned to the operational area for additional improvement.
-Working with the Program A Operational area for additional through it, with members of the Intelligence Community responsible for targeting requirements (Imagery Collection Requirements Subcommittee [ICRS] of COMIREX), a number of operational refinements were made.
-With
+Working with the Program A Operations Office and, through it, with members of the Intelligence Community responsible for targeting requirements (Imagery Collection Requirements Subcommittee [ICRS] of COMIREX), a number of operational refinements were made.
+With the highly accurate camera-pointing capability of the SCS, target acquisition probability was even further enhanced by use of